Forever Love (Reba McEntire song): Critical reception

-Music Video
+Music video

 The music video for the song was directed by Gerry Wenner, and was filmed to coincide with the movie's release.
 It is the only solo video released from Reba's If You See Him record.
-Filmed in Pasadena, CA over one day, it shows footage from the movie, interspersed with scenes of Reba performing the song in a garden.
+Filmed in Pasadena, California over one day, it shows footage from the movie, interspersed with scenes of Reba performing the song in a garden.
+The video premiered to CMT on August 2, 1998.

-Chart performance
+Commercial performance

+"Forever Love" debuted on the US Billboard Hot Country Songs chart the week of July 25, 1998 at number 55, becoming the "Hot Shot Debut" of the week.
+It would peak at number 4 on November 14, 1998.
+On Radio & Records, the track would reach the top for the week of October 30, 1998.